 Transitioning to new child care can be difficult for your child and for your family.
-However, there are many strategies to make the transition easier.
+However, there are many strategies that can make the transition easier.
 A good way to begin is by looking at what exactly is happening—your behavior, the environment, and your child’s behavior, in particular.
 What can you do to prevent problems and prepare yourself and your child for transitions?

 Parents have found the following strategies helpful in preventing problems: